ucl-cssb/cneta/README.md

 The last three modes can be used to validate the computation of likelihood.

-Please see run-svtreeml.sh to learn how to set different parameters.
+Please see run-cnetml.sh to learn how to set different parameters.

 When estimating branch length, time constraints (in longitudinal samples) can be considered by specifying the following parameters.
 * cons: When cons = 1, optimization is done with time constraints on patient age and/or tip timing.
 Mutation rates can be estimated when there are considerate time differences among tips.